weishiuchang/writeups/onprem-istio/README.md

 Hostname: helloworld-695c77f7bd-wptgw
 ```

-So now, how do we make sure our debugging pod gets an automatic sidecar?
-Apparently, by labeling our Default namespace with `istio-injection=enabled`:
+Good.
+So now, how do we give our debugging pod an Istio sidecar?
+Apparently, by labeling our namespace with `istio-injection=enabled`:

 ```bash
 # kubectl label namespace default istio-injection=enabled